AMSP-04/NETN-LOG/docs/details.md

     * All embarked units are kept by the service Provider.
 The service Provider needs a new Request to continue, either to disembark remaining units or to embark the already disembarked units.

 Variations:
 * Disembarkment protocol can start with a Consumer interaction instead of a Provider one.
-If a Provider initiates a Disembarkment (planned operation), the protocol execution starts directly at the second step (SCP_OfferService), without processing the query phase (RequestTansport).
+If a Provider initiates a Disembarkment (planned operation), the protocol execution starts directly at the second step (`LOG_OfferService`), without processing the query phase (RequestTansport).

 ### Transport Services and Attrition

-The TransportDestroyedEntities interaction can take place at any time between the start of the service (SCP_ServiceStarted interaction) and the end of the service (SCP_ServiceComplete interaction).
+The TransportDestroyedEntities interaction can take place at any time between the start of the service (`LOG_ServiceStarted` interaction) and the end of the service (`LOG_ServiceComplete` interaction).
 Impact on the transport service pattern could be the following example.

 Vessel « 1 » and « 2 » are transporters.
 Some units need to be transported in two rotations on each Vessel.
 We study the case where Vessel « 1 » is destroyed during its first rotation and Vessel « 2 » is destroyed during its second rotation: